OWASP/owasp-mastg/Document/0x07b-Assessing-Anti-Reverse-Engineering-Schemes.md

 The above results are evidence that obfuscations do in fact make code comprehension more difficult.
 Unfortunately, there’s not nearly enough data to support a comprehensive model that can predict the effectiveness of a set of obfuscations in terms of slowing down the attacker.
 Many more studies will be needed to filter out the best effectiveness indicators and link them to empirical effects.

 Human studies would be immensely helpful for refining the scoring system, while at the time linking the various grades and scores to empirical data.
 The hope is that higher values on the resiliency scale would be correlated to a certain amount of reverse engineering slowdown that, with sufficient evidence, could eventually be quantified.

+### Dependence on Skill Level of the Assessor

+Note that performing the resiliency assessment requires a varied skillset.
+The assessor must be proficient in general reverse engineering techniques as well as the environment in question: The target architecture, operating system, binary format, programming language, and so on.
+She must also keep up-to-date with state-of-the-art techniques and tools available to reverse engineers.
+The quality of the resiliency assessment suffers if the assessor’s skills do not fulfill the minimum requriements.

 ### The Device Binding Problem